rhoticity/tpg-roadtrip-bingo/prompts.md

 - A commemorative/informational sign/plaque for a specific tree
 - A commemorative/informational sign/plaque for a specific bench
 - A sign indicating something was established on a date in or before 1950 (the thing doesn't have to still be extant or functional)
+- A sign for an unincorporated place
+- Any wild or captive amphibian or reptile
+- A picture of the thing a street is named for, visible from or located on that street (e.g. a sunset taken from Sunset Boulevard; an oak tree on Oak Street)

 ## Hard
 - Picture within or sign of US National Park (https://en.wikipedia.org/wiki/List_of_national_parks_of_the_United_States#National_parks)